 - Parents should react to HBT bullying in the same way they’d react to any type of bullying – have a look at our article on what to do if your child is being bullied.

-- There are also some resources specifically for LGBT young people and their families.
-Stonewall, one of the nation’s leading LGBT organisations, can help with contacting schools and local authorities about a bullying problem if parents get in touch.
+- There are also some resources specifically for LGBTQ young people and their families.
+Stonewall, one of the nation’s leading LGBTQ organisations, can help with contacting schools and local authorities about a bullying problem if parents get in touch.

 What if your child is the bully?

 If you’ve made an effort to raise a child who is tolerant and accepting of others, it can be saddening and shocking to discover that your child is involved in homophobic bullying.